jasonmb626/mySetups/LinuxDev/Fedora_39_Setup.md

 util-linux-user provides chsh command xprop needed by gnome-shell-extension-pop-shell which provides tiling window manager functionality

-TODO: check if gnome-shell-extension-pop-shell has been updated for Gnome 45.
-If so add back to installation here

 ```sh
 sudo dnf copr enable atim/lazygit -y